 5. Homelessness

-Description: Continuum of Care, complete supports experiencing or athomelessness through the Ventura County provide holistic and to households risk of experiencing the provision of rapid shelter and supportive
+Description: the Ventura County

+provide holistic and

+complete supports

+risk of experiencing

+• the provision of rapid

+shelter and supportive

+services.

 Level of Need: Ventura County High

 Camarillo High

 Oxnard High

 Simi Valley High

 San Buenaventura High

 Thousand Oaks High

-Basis for Relative Priority: There is a high number of homeless households and individuals within the region.
-The need for coordination across the spectrum of activities to support this community is high.
+Basis for Relative Priority: There is a high r number of homeless

+households and individ duals within the region.

+on across the spectrum

+of activities to support this community is high.

-Population: Extremely low-income nouseholds
+Population: Extremely low-income households

 Homeless

 Unaccompanied Youth